Tutorials p5.strands: Introduction to Shaders

 3. Modifying shaders: The pattern works like this:

-• Call its modify() method, passing your callback function
+• Pass in your callback function

-1. Vectors: Shaders work with vectors—collections of numbers that represent colors, positions, etc. In p5.strands, you can create vectors using array syntax [x, y, z, w] or the vec4() function.
+1. Vectors: Shaders work with vectors — collections of numbers that represent colors, positions, etc. In p5.strands, you can create vectors using array syntax [x, y, z, w] or the vec4() function.

 Available shaders